HanboLuo/IS-455_Fin_Proj/README.md

 **SQL File:** [set8.sql](SQL/set8.sql)

-***Among your ten queries, pick three queries and state how they are closely related to the purpose and intended users of your database.***
+**8.1 *Among your ten queries, pick three queries and state how they are closely related to the purpose and intended users of your database.***

 We developed ten SQL queries to explore different operational and user-facing aspects